-&lt;sup>363 Ibid, p.117, 121.
-Shani, "Cosmopsychism", p.390/, 408, calls the "omnipresent cosmic consciousness" the "single ontological ultimate" and also gets slightly absolute idealistic by also labeling it the Absolute (p.408).
+&lt;sup>388 Ibid, p.117, 121.
+Shani, "Cosmopsychism", p.390/, 408, calls the "omnipresent cosmic consciousness" the "single ontological ultimate" and also gets slightly absolute idealistic by also labelling it the Absolute (p.408).

-regionalized properties of the whole.
-Goff, on the other hand, alludes to Bayne and Chalmers' subsumption theory and holds, calling individual consciousnesses "organic consciousnesses", that "facts about organic consciousness are subsumed within the fundamental facts about the conscious universe, and this accounts for the fact that facts about organic consciousness are nothing over and above the fundamental facts about the conscious universe, and the structural approaches such that "diachronic equivalence-relations" obtain between "an experientially heterogeneous universe" and the "persisting self of humans" as "quasi-abstract" entities.
-At this point, where the cosmic consciousness is illustrated as "an inner expanse constantly teeming with a spontaneous buzz of qualitative feel" and humans are understood as "vortices" or "relatively stable experiential patterns within the big experiential subject", sPPM fades out into a less helpful picturesque and illustrative exposition that renders the discussion of this objection too interpretative and does not further contribute to this section.
+cosmic one.
+Some authors resolve this predicament with direct reference to Schaffer's priority monism and the ways he meets worries about how our familiar objects derive from the one basic concrete cosmos, for example, by alluding to distributional or regionalised properties of the whole.
+Goff, on the other hand, alludes to Bayne and Chalmers' subsumption theory and holds, calling individual consciousnesses "organic consciousnesses", that "facts about organic consciousness are subsumed within the fundamental facts about the conscious universe, and this accounts for the fact that facts about organic consciousness are nothing over and above the fundamental facts about the conscious universe."
+Other suggestions include structural approaches such that "diachronic equivalence-relations" obtain between "an experientially heterogeneous universe" and the "persisting self of humans" as "quasi-abstract" entities.
+At this point, where the cosmic consciousness is illustrated as "an inner expanse constantly teeming with a spontaneous buzz of qualitative feel" and humans are understood as "vortices" or "relatively stable experiential patterns within the big experiential subject", sPPM fades out into a less helpful picturesque and illustrative exposition that renders the discussion of this objection too interpretative and does not contribute further to this section.

 One other major problem for sPPM is that the nature of the basic one consciousness is hard to imagine and illustrate, or is plainly counter-intuitive.
 The main strategy of mitigation here is to allude to other hardly imaginable entities like conscious micro particles that reside in the panpsychist world or four-dimensional objects.
 However, I am not sure whether reference to one counter-intuitive object helps to diffuse the counter-intuitiveness of another.
-Be this as it may, I think the interesting point here is that not only the reaction towards objections is rather weak but also the argumentation surrounding sPPM in general.
-It seems to me that this in turn has to do with its systematic locations within the logical space of positions.
-That is to say that usually sPPM is constructed in opposition or as an alternative to other views that are likewise not quite
+Be this as it may, I think the interesting point here is that not only is the reaction towards objections rather weak but the argumentation surrounding sPPM in general is, too.
+It seems to me that this, in turn, has to do with its systematic locations within the logical space of positions.
+That is to say that usually sPPM is constructed in opposition or as an alternative to other views that are likewise not quite palatable

-&lt;sup>364 For discussion, see Nagasawa, Yujin; Wager, Khai, "Panpsychism and Priority Cosmopsychism" pp.121-3.
+&lt;sup>389 For discussion, see Nagasawa, Yujin; Wager, Khai, "Panpsychism and Priority Cosmopsychism" pp.121-3.
 For the respective discussion in Schaffer, see Schaffer, "Monism," sect.2.3.

-&lt;sup>365 For discussion, see Goff, "Cosmopsychism, Micropsychism, and the Grounding Relation", pp.11-13.
+&lt;sup>390 For discussion, see Goff, "Cosmopsychism, Micropsychism, and the Grounding Relation", pp.11-13.

-&lt;sup>366 Ludwig Jaskolla and Alexander J. Buck, "Does Panexperiential Holism Solve the Combination Problem?," Journal of Consciousness Studies 19, no. 9-10 (2012): 9-10, p.198.
+&lt;sup>391Ludwig Jaskolla and Alexander J. Buck, "Does Panexperiential Holism Solve the Combination Problem?," Journal of Consciousness Studies 19, no. 9-10 (2012): 9-10, p.198.

-&lt;sup>367 Shani, "Cosmopsychism", p.412, 414 and Jaskolla and Buck, "Does Panexperiential Holism Solve the Combination Problem?", p.198.
+&lt;sup>392 Shani, "Cosmopsychism", p.412, 414 and Jaskolla and Buck, "Does Panexperiential Holism Solve the Combination Problem?", p.198.
 The further interested reader might refer to T. L. S. Sprigge, The God of Metaphysics (Clarendon Press, 2006), pp.486-90, for example p.489: "The universe is supposed to be what may loosely (rather than mathematically) be called an infinitely comprehensive experience which includes all finite states of consciousness in something like the same sense as one of our states of consciousness includes individual sensations."
 It does not get more concrete than that.
 For vortices and the like, see Mathews, "Panpsychism as Paradigm", p.5.

-&lt;sup>368 Nagasawa, Yujin; Wager, Khai, "Panpsychism and Priority Cosmopsychism." p.124 and Goff, "Cosmopsychism, Micropsychism, and the Grounding Relation", pp.11/12.
+&lt;sup>393 Nagasawa, Yujin; Wager, Khai, "Panpsychism and Priority Cosmopsychism." p.124 and Goff, "Cosmopsychism, Micropsychism, and the Grounding Relation", pp.11/12.